What Does Borderline Personality Disorder Treatment Mean?

 - Be involved in a variety of motor vehicle accidents, fights, or other risky behavior

-Those with an untreated borderline personality disorder often have comorbidities that compound their mental health problems.
+Those with an untreated BPD often have comorbidities that compound their mental health problems.
 Depression, substance abuse, and eating disorders are common conditions.
 Additionally, bipolar disorder, post-traumatic stress disorder, and other personality or mood disorders are also possible.
-These disorders, including borderline personality disorder, can be treated.
+These disorders, including BPD, can be treated.

 How are Narcissistic Personality Disorder and Borderline Personality Disorder Related?